pdf-raku/PDF-Class-raku/README.md

 ```

-For a full list of operators, please see PDF::Doc::Op.
+For a full list of operators, please see PDF::Graphics.

 ### AcroForm Fields